Skip to main content

 portrait of Rebekah Artman

-Leading While Caring—Rebekah's Path from CNA to CNO
+Rebekah's Path from CNA to SNO

 After earning her registered nursing license in 2009, Artman developed a passion for providing bedside care as an ICU nurse and was routinely tapped for interim leadership roles.
-“The transformational leaders I’ve had here saw something in me before I saw it in myself,” Artman, who hails from Robbinsville, North Carolina, says, adding: “I never wanted to be too far away from my passion for caring for patients.”
+“The transformational leaders I’ve had saw something in me before I saw it in myself,” Artman, who hails from Robbinsville, North Carolina, says.The Lifepoint Health veteran grew as a healthcare operator in the Assistant Chief Nursing Officer (ACNO) Program.

 The transformational leaders I’ve had here saw something in me before I saw it in myself.

-Lifepoint’s Core Values are:
+Lifepoint’s Core Values:

 • Champion Patient Care